Faculty Recruitment 2016

 Interaction with Selection Committee: Held regularly, a few times a year.

-(i) CV with details about your education (please mention CGPA/percentage also for each degree, including class X and XII), work experience, publications, etc, as well as names of at least three references (if desired, list of references may be sent later upon request from the Institute),
+(i) CV with details about your education (please mention CGPA/percentage also for each degree), work experience, publications, etc, as well as names of at least three references (if desired, list of references may be sent later upon request from the Institute),

 (ii) a research statement giving research background, approach, research plans for the near future, etc.

-(iii) a teaching statement containing teaching approach, basic/foundation courses you would like to teach, advanced courses you would like to teach or design, etc.
+(iii) a teaching statement containing teahing approach, basic/foundation courses you would like to teach, advanced courses you would like to teach, etc.

-Non-Indian Nationals, or those applying for senior positions: To help us understand your expectations and motivation, please provide sufficient description of your interests in IIIT-Delhi, and what you hope to accomplish in personal terms.
+Non-Indian Nationals, or those applying for senior positions: To help us understand your expectations and motivation, please provide sufficient description for your interests in IIIT-D, and what you hope to accomplish in personal terms.

 - Applications are received throughout the year.
 Potential candidates who want to apply later but are visiting India are specially encouraged to send an email of intent to explore possibility of a visit to IIIT-Delhi for seminar/faculty-interaction during their visit to India.
 From the applications received, candidates are short-listed based on education background, research record, recommendation letters, and suitability for the Institute.